arynsh/GalacticAgeCalculator/src/README.md

 ## Description

-This is a program will calculate the user's age on four planets
+This is a program will calculate the user's age on four planets.

 ## Setup/Installation Requirements

-* The program does not contain UI just yet.
-To install, clone the project and run npm install.
+* To install, clone the project using Git and run "npm install" in command line.

 ## Known Bugs